jrubes/PIA-Tunnel/ReadMe.txt

 !
 You have been warned !

 The PIA Tunnel VM is a Debian 7 virtual machine for VMware Workstation, Player or ESXi.
 It bridges a private VMware LAN segment to the PIA VPN Network, totally isolating any VMs on that private LAN segment from your LAN and Internet connection.
-This should prevent any traffic from bypassing the VPN tunnel and getting on the LAN and out your Internet connection.
+This should prevent any traffic from bypassing the VPN tunnel, getting on the LAN and out your Internet connection.

 * Features
     * requires 1 CPU, 92MB RAM and a little over 1GB hard drive space
 		* Edit: The VM will run with as little as 64MB but will rarely look after the boot loader screen I don't know what is causing it but 92MB appears to be a good value.
     * primary network adapter pulls IP from your LAN so the VM is "start and use" once setup
     * the secondary network adapter is running on 192.168.10.1 and is handing out IPs in the range 192.168.10.101 to 192.168.10.151